-Allegations against members of staff, supply staff, governors, including volunteers and contractors are referred to the Local Authority Designated Officer (LADO).

-Our procedures are reviewed and updated annually as a minimum, or as there are changes to legislation.

-Children are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the curriculum, assemblies and with class teachers.
+- 4.13.
+Allegations against members of staff, supply staff, governors, including volunteers and contractors are referred to the Local Authority Designated Officer (LADO). - 4.18.
+Our procedures are reviewed and updated annually as a minimum, or as there are changes to legislation. - 4.19.
+Children are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the curriculum, assemblies and tutor time.